Contrasting Zymergen (ZY) & Its Rivals

 |-2.17%

-This is a summary of current recommendations for Zymergen and its peers, as reported by MarketBeat.
+This is a summary of current ratings and price targets for Zymergen and its peers, as provided by MarketBeat.

 |Sell Ratings